npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 # Previous Years Papers
 ## Rajasthan History, Art and Culture

+### 2025
+ 1. Describe the revenue system of Mediaeval Rajasthan.
+ 2. What is meant by 'Hath Ka Kurab' in Marwar state?
+ 3. Comment on the 'Samrat Yantra' of Jantar Mantar, Jaipur.
+ 4. Two female saints of Charandasi sect.
+ 5. Chandawal incident, 1942 of Rajasthan's Peasant Movement.

 ### 2023
 1. Who were the Dyodhidars?
 2. Name any two dialects counted under Middle-Eastern Rajasthani or Dhundhadi.